 The participant goes to the event Landing Page and selects the ticket or tickets they want to buy.

-In the second step of the cart, they provide the details of the person who will actually take part in the event (the ticket holder) and any add-ons (workshops, products).
+In the second step of the cart, they enter the details of the person who will actually take part in the event (the ticket owner) and any add-ons (workshops, products).

-The buyer enters their details and declares the type of purchase:
+The buyer enters their details and selects the purchase type:

-Private person (B2C): Required first name, last name, email address and home address (necessary for a personal invoice).
+Private person (B2C): First name, last name, email address and home address are required (necessary for a personal invoice).

 Company (B2B): The buyer enters the VAT ID.
-The system allows automatic retrieval of data from the VIES database, which minimizes the risk of errors.
-If a VAT Invoice (B2B) is selected, the next step is to choose:
+The system allows automatic fetching of data from the VIES database, which minimizes the risk of errors.
+If a VAT invoice (B2B) is selected, the next step is to choose:

 Company from the European Union: The system allows automatic retrieval of data from the VIES database.

-JST option: Only companies/entities registered in the EU can choose to make a purchase for a Local Government Unit.
+JST option: Only companies/entities registered in the EU can choose to buy as a Local Government Unit.
 In this scenario, the buyer provides the payer’s details (e.g. Municipality/County) and the recipient’s details (e.g. School/Institution).
-This process is fully compliant with the KSeF schema.
+This process is fully compliant with the KSeF scheme.

 Company from outside the European Union: Intended for global contractors.
-This allows correct issuance of an export invoice (e.g. with NP rate) and exclusion of it from reporting to the Polish KSeF.
+This allows correct issuance of an export invoice (e.g. with NP rate) and exclusion from reporting to the Polish KSeF.

-Pro-forma option: If the organizer has configured this method, the buyer can choose a pro-forma invoice as a document confirming the intention to purchase for a company (VAT ID required)
+Pro-forma option: If the organizer has configured this method, the buyer can choose a pro-forma invoice as a document confirming the intention to buy for a company (tax ID required)

-After filling in all required information, choosing the payment method, and confirming the data by the buyer, the user is redirected to the payment gateway (PayU, AutoPay, Stripe) or a pro forma invoice is generated.
+After filling in all required information, selecting the payment method and confirming the data by the buyer, the process moves to the payment gateway (PayU, AutoPay, Stripe) or a pro forma is generated.

-Collecting the payment via the gateway: The system automatically detects that the ticket has been paid for.
+Payment received via gateway: The system automatically recognizes that the ticket has been paid for.

 Sending to KSeF (B2B): Invoices for companies with a VAT ID are queued and sent to the Ministry of Finance.
-The Meeting Application system makes sure the numbering stays chronological (even if there are outages of government servers) and keeps retrying the submission until it gets accepted.
+The Meeting Application system makes sure the numbering stays chronological (even if there are outages of government servers) and retries sending until it’s accepted.

-Delivery to the buyer: The PDF invoice with a QR code is sent to the email address provided in step 3 of the cart.
+Delivery to the buyer: A PDF invoice with a QR code is sent to the email address provided in step 3 of the checkout.

 The organizer has full insight into the process in the MANAGE → INVOICES tab.

-Status: A preview showing whether the invoice has been accepted by KSeF or an error occurred (e.g. inactive VAT ID).
+Status: Preview whether the invoice has been accepted by KSeF or an error occurred (e.g. inactive VAT ID).

 Pending: The invoice has been correctly generated by the system and is in the queue to be sent to the Ministry of Finance gateway.

-Sent: The document has been sent to KSeF and is waiting to be processed by government servers and to be assigned a unique identification number.
+Sent: The document has been sent to KSeF and is waiting to be processed by government servers and assigned a unique identification number.

 Accepted: The invoice has been successfully accepted by KSeF.
 It has received a 35-character KSeF ID number and a mandatory QR code.
 This is a legally binding document.

-Rejected: KSeF has rejected the invoice (for example, due to an incorrect buyer VAT ID number or inconsistencies between the substantive data and the XML schema template).
-In this case, you need to verify the data and issue the document again.
+Rejected: KSeF has rejected the invoice (for example due to an incorrect buyer VAT number or inconsistencies between the substantive data and the XML schema template).
+In this case you need to verify the data and issue the document again.

-Error: A technical error occurred while trying to establish a connection with the Ministry of Finance API (for example, a certificate problem or a server timeout).
-The system will automatically try to resend it as part of the queuing process.
+Error: A technical error occurred while trying to establish a connection with the Ministry of Finance API (for example a certificate issue or server timeout).
+The system will automatically attempt to resend as part of the queuing process.

 Downloading: Access to all documents with QR codes (for accepted invoices).

-JPK_FA export: Option to generate a data package for the tax office divided into B2B/B2C.
+JPK_FA export: Option to generate a data package for the tax office with a B2B/B2C split.

-For VAT invoices sent to KSeF, the option to issue a correction will appear only when the system receives from KSeF a document with an assigned KSeF ID and a QR code.
+For VAT invoices sent to KSeF, the option to issue a correction will only appear once the system receives from KSeF a document with an assigned KSeF ID and a QR code.

 To issue an invoice correction, go to the MANAGE → INVOICES tab, find the document that needs to be corrected and click the edit icon:

-When issuing a correction, you are required to indicate the reason for the change.
+When issuing a correction, you must indicate the reason for the change.

 You can use one of the predefined options: